lewisc64/aoe2ai/RULES.md

 #end if
 ```
 ## load
 Loads another aoe2ai file.
-Tries to load relatively from the current file first, then an absolute path, then relative from the root file.
+Tries to load relatively from the current file first, then an absolute path.
 ### Usage
 ```
 load "PATH"